Covering the latest industry trends and an excellent source of thought leadership.

 We’ve said it before and we’ll say it again, but no one is immune to downtime.
 It can happen to anyone, anywhere.
 Even with all of the redundancies built in, it only takes a second to fail, or in this case, a lightning strike to shut down a data center.

 Don’t put all your eggs in one basket.
-Although the public cloud is still incredibly reliable and it’s not like you shouldn’t use it, distributing your workloads amongst several clouds can help protect your business if one of them goes down.
+Although the public cloud is still incredibly reliable and it’s not like you shouldn’t use it, distributing your workloads among several clouds can help protect your business if one of them goes down.
 It’s an extra layer of redundancy that many businesses are investing in.

 The ability to adapt during an outage is critical, and that’s where disaster recovery comes in.
 Get a plan in place that takes outages into account, and determine the maximum amount of time you can afford to be down.
 Set up a recovery site that will allow you to quickly fail over and keep operations running while you wait for your cloud provider to come back online.